ritaturk/xenko-docs/manual/get-started/create-assets.md

 3. Select the correct template from Game Studio
 ![Select the correct template for the resource file(s)](media/create-assets-drag-drop-select-asset-template.png)

+> [!Note]
->**Note**: When dragging and dropping multiple files of _different_ types (e.g. texture and model files), only the files that match your selection in step 3 will be added.
-I.e.: when adding model and texture files, and you select the 'Model' Asset template, only the files that are model files will be added.
+> When dragging and dropping multiple files of _different_ types (e.g. texture and model files),
+> only the files that match your selection in step 3 will be added.
+I.e.: when adding model and texture files,
+> and you select the 'Model' Asset template, only the files that are model files will be added.

 Resource files that can be imported are: